XiangGao1102/FCDiffusion_code/README.md

 # Frequency-Controlled-Diffusion-Model

 # Introduction
 This project tackles the problem of text-guided image-to-image translation (I2I), i.e., translating a source image with a natural-language text prompt.
-We harness the immense generative power of the pre-trained large-scale text-to-image diffusion model and extend it from text-to-image generation to text-guided I2I, providing intelligent tools for image manipulation or editing tasks. <br>
+We harness the immense generative power of the pre-trained large-scale text-to-image diffusion model and extend it from text-to-image generation to text-guided I2I, providing intelligent tools for image manipulation tasks. <br>

 Observing that I2I has diverse application scenarios emphasizing different correlations (e.g., style, structure, layout, contour, etc.) between the source and translated images, it is difficult for a single existing method to suit all scenarios well.
 This inspires us to design a unified framework enabling flexible control over diverse I2I correlations and thus applies to diverse I2I application scenarios. <br>